Help: Types of student accounts

 - The teacher has access to the students' results once the student goes through the process to join a class (optional); and

-- the student is the owner of his account, and can continue to use the account after the school year ends (as long as his email, if it is with the school board, is still valid).
+- If the student does not join a class, is account is considered a Regular Account, and he can continue to use the account after the school year ends (as long as his email, if it is with the school board, is still valid).

-Reasons to use both types?Generally, a class would use either the generated student accounts or the student-owned accounts but there might be times when you want to have some of your students using their own accounts while others use generated accounts:
+Reasons to use a mix of both types?Generally, a class would use either the numbered Child Student accounts or the Mature Student accounts but there might be times when you want to have some of your students using their own accounts while others use Child Student accounts:

 - when there are a mix of students in the class where some of them are under 13 or don't have an email address to sign up with

-- when a student has difficulty signing up for his own account, perhaps due to technical difficulties with getting the account activated, the teacher can generate an account for him, while the others in the class use their own accounts.
+- when a student has difficulty signing up for his own account, perhaps due to technical difficulties with getting the account activated, the teacher can generate a Child Student account for him, while the others in the class use their own Mature Student accounts.